opnfv/doctor/docs/userguide/doctor_scenario_in_functest.rst

 Functest will call the "run.sh" script in Doctor to run the test job.

-Currently, only 'Apex' and 'local' installer are supported.
+Currently, 'Apex', 'fuel' and 'local' installer are supported.

 The "run.sh" script will execute the following steps.